beheadedben/documentation/vim/vim.md

 For each plugin listed in the `.vimrc` file look it up on [VimAwesome](https://vimawesome.com/) for instructions

 Run `:PlugInstall` in vim to install and `:PlugUpdate` to update the plugins in your `.vimrc`

+If when you want to preview a plantum file in vim with `:PlantumlOpen`, an application that's not your browser opens, you have to set your browser to be the default application for html files like so
+>```
+>$ xdg-mime default librewolf.desktop text/html
+>```
+>Where `librewolf` is your browser of choice